-In the continual-learning policy (averaged across 10 independent seeds), the self subnetwork (defined as the largest co-activation subnetwork in a layer) consistently exhibits a higher mean persistence score than the pooled task subnetwork across layers and cycles i.e., it changes less when learning new behaviors.
-The persistence gap is therefore not limited to the specific walk--wiggle--bob example shown in Figures~\ref{fig:alluvial-sketch} and~\ref{fig:analysis-quant}; rather, it is sustained (with a mean separation of 16.9 percentage points at 99\% confidence (~\ref{app:pstats}) across all seeds.
-Figure~\ref{fig:cluster-evolution} also shows how this structure develops over training: under continual learning, the number of neurons in the self subnetwork grows early and then plateaus, suggesting that as the policy evolves repeatedly it grows its internal representation of itself.
-The clearest layer-wise difference is in subnetwork size.
-In our chosen $150,150$ architecture, the self subnetwork saturates at roughly $\sim$80 neurons in layer~1 and $\sim$30 neurons in layer~2, so the layer~1 self subnetwork occupies a much larger fraction of the network.
-By comparison, the pooled task subnetwork begins larger in both layers and later plateaus at roughly $\sim$60 neurons in layer~1 and $\sim$80 neurons in layer~2.
-The smaller effective self-subnetwork size in the later layer is partly attributable to dead ReLU units (near-zero activation variance on the shared reference states), which are excluded from our analysis and therefore reduce the number of active neurons.
+In the continual-learning policy (averaged across 10 independent seeds), the self subnetwork (defined as the largest co-activation subnetwork in a layer) consistently exhibits a higher mean persistence score than the pooled task subnetwork across layers and cycles, i.e., it changes less when learning new behaviors.
+The persistence gap is therefore not limited to the specific walk--wiggle--bob example shown in Figures~\ref{fig:alluvial-sketch} and~\ref{fig:analysis-quant}; rather, it is sustained with a mean separation of 16.9 percentage points at 99\% confidence (Sec.~\ref{app:pstats}) across all seeds.
+Figure~\ref{fig:cluster-evolution} also shows how this structure develops over training: under continual learning, the number of neurons in the self subnetwork grows early and then plateaus, suggesting that as the policy evolves repeatedly, it grows its internal representation of itself.
+In the quadruped's $150{\times}150$ architecture, the self subnetwork saturates at roughly $\sim$80 neurons in layer~1 and $\sim$30 neurons in layer~2, while the pooled task subnetwork plateaus at roughly $\sim$60 neurons in layer~1 and $\sim$80 neurons in layer~2.
+The smaller effective self-subnetwork size in the later layer is partly attributable to dead ReLU units (near-zero activation variance on the shared reference states), which are excluded from our analysis.
 Across all continual-learning trials, this qualitative pattern is consistent: earlier layers tend to develop a much larger self-like subnetwork, while later layers retain a smaller but still identifiable stable core alongside more behavior-dependent structure.
 The stable subnetwork is not completely static---its activity still adapts to the current behavior---but it changes noticeably less than the rest of the network, preserving a core of ``who the robot is'' while allowing other components to flexibly implement ``what the robot is doing.''